web-extension-scaffold/extension-scaffold/documentation/Extensions.md

 ## Building extensions for Vite

-Vite bundles resources in the `dist` folder differently than snowpack, not preserving folder structure nor a human-readable format for generated files.
+Vite bundles resources in the `dist` folder differently than other libraries, not preserving folder structure nor a human-readable format for generated files.
 Therefore, if you wish to export extensions (ie. `ext-lit-element.js`) in a format that will usable by `es-home/data/extensions/<ext>.json` and be available at the given `url` you must follow the below instructions.